We are limiting the scope of the bounty to bugs that lead to the loss of user funds, which may be due to:

 - No employees, contractors or others with current or prior commercial relationships with Phantom are eligible for rewards.
 This includes auditors used by Phantom.

 The size of the bounty will vary depending on the severity of the issue discovered.
-The severity is calculated according to the OWASP risk rating model based on Impact and Likelihood.
+The severity is calculated according to the CVSS (the Common Vulnerability Scoring Standard) and to the estimate Impact and Likelihood.